Time correlation functions for quantum systems: validating Bayesian approaches for harmonic oscillators and beyond: A statistical approach to the inversion problem

 which we can interpret as the definition of $\chi^2[S]$.
 Here $\textbf{C}[S]$ is the expression of the vector $C$, obtained by inserting a known spectrum $S$ into the r.h.s. of Eq.~(\ref{eq:inversion}) and computing the resulting $M$ correlation values.
 In the case of a spectrum defined by the amplitudes $A(\omega_p)$ for a set of $N_\omega$ discrete frequencies on a regular grid, using Eq.~(\ref{eq:inversion}) we obtain,

 In traditional maximum entropy methods, Eq.~(\ref{eq:sme1}) is solved at the saddle point level, by minimizing the functional $\mathcal{F}=\frac{1}{2}\chi^2[S] - H[S]$.
 Here, $H[S]$ is an entropic functional, which assigns a penalty to irregular solutions that would lead to an overfitting of the statistical errors contained in the data.
 For a positive spectrum, $H[S]$ is usually chosen as the associated Shannon entropy, with a coefficient controlling the strength of the regularisation.

-In this work we employ the so-called "stochastic analytical inference" or "stochastic maximum entropy"~\cite{Fuchs2010} method, where Eq.~(\ref{eq:sme1}) is sampled by Monte-Carlo methods over $\mathcal{D}S$, which can be constrained to positive values of $S$ through the prior probability $p(S)$.
-The term $\frac{1}{2}\chi^2[S]$ can hence be considered as an effective energy functional, and the method can be refined by introducing an additional parameter in the form of an effective inverse temperature $\Theta$ as,
+In this work we employ the so-called "stochastic analytical inference" or "stochastic maximum entropy"~\cite{Fuchs2010} method, where Eq.~(\ref{eq:sme1}) is sampled by Monte-Carlo methods over $\mathcal{D}S$, which can be constrained to positive values of $S$ through the prior probability $p(S)$. \mh{(In the case studies described below we have employed a flat prior.)} The term $\frac{1}{2}\chi^2[S]$ can hence be considered as an effective energy functional, and the method can be refined by introducing an additional parameter in the form of an effective inverse temperature $\Theta$ as,

-Here the normalisation $Z(\Theta)= 1 / \exp{\{\Theta F(\Theta)\}}$ is an effective partition function.
+Here the normalization $Z(\Theta)= 1 / \exp{\{\Theta F(\Theta)\}}$ is an effective partition function.
 Note that the traditional maximum entropy approach corresponds to a mean field version of Eq.~(\ref{eq:sme2}), where one uses as an estimate of the spectrum the minimum of the mean field free energy $F_{MF}(\theta)= \frac{1}{2}\chi^2[S]- \Theta^{-1} H[S] $.
 In view of the following analysis, we make the simplifying assumption of uncorrelated data points, so that the covariance matrix is diagonal.
 As a result, we can write the energy functional $\chi^2[S]$ in the form,

 with $\sigma^2(\tau_\alpha)$ the statistical uncertainty on the data point $\alpha$.
 Several arguments~\cite{Fuchs2010} have been evoked for fixing $\Theta=1$.
-In contrast, in~\cite{Fuchs2010} it has been proposed to pick for $\Theta$ the value $\Theta^*$ that maximises $Z(\Theta)$, which is argued to also maximise the posterior probability $P(\theta | C)$.
-This possibility, which corresponds to a balance between energy and entropy dominated solutions, requires however a full free energy calculation.
+In contrast, in~\cite{Fuchs2010} it has been proposed to pick for $\Theta$ the value $\Theta^*$ that maximizes $Z(\Theta)$, which is argued to also maximize the posterior probability $P(\theta | C)$.
+This possibility, which corresponds to a balance between energy and entropy dominated solutions, requires however a full free energy calculation. \mh{We further note that increasing the value of $\Theta$ is effectively equivalent to rescaling the uncertainties on the data points, a procedure that may lead to overfitting.
+The corresponding effect on our validation procedure is discussed in Sect.~\ref{subsec:inversion}.}